 - Compliance Requirements - Nearly every organization, regardless of industry, is required to have formally-documented security policies and standards.
 Requirements range from PCI DSS to HIPAA to NIST 800-171.
 The WISP is designed with compliance in mind, since it focuses on leading security frameworks to address reasonably-expected security requirements.
 The WISP maps to several leading compliance frameworks so you can clearly see what is required!

 - Audit Failures - Similar to risk management, most organizations run into trouble in audits when asked HOW vulnerabilities and patches are managed, since they cannot provide documentation beyond policies and standards.
 The VPMP addresses the HOW for you!

-- Compliance Requirements - Requirements such as PCI DSS, MA 201 CMR 17.00 and NIST 800-171 establish a mandate to formally manage vulnerabilities.
+- Vendor Requirements - Requirements such as PCI DSS, MA 201 CMR 17.00 and NIST 800-171 establish a mandate to formally manage vulnerabilities.
 The VPMP addresses these compliance requirements!